RashiLadvikar/vendor-invoice-intelligence-system/README.md

 # Vendor Invoice Intelligence System
 **Freight Cost Prediction & Invoice Risk Flagging**

+An **end-to-end machine learning system** built to help finance and procurement teams detect abnormal invoices and predict freight costs using historical vendor transaction data.

+---

 ## 📌 Table of Contents
 - <a href="#project-overview">Project Overview</a>
+- <a href="#key-features">Key Features</a>
+- <a href="#project-architecture">Project Architecture</a>
 - <a href="#business-objectives">Business Objectives</a>
 - <a href="#data-sources">Data Sources</a>
 - <a href="#eda">Exploratory Data Analysis</a>